 In May 2010, we amended our commercial agreement with Walmart, our largest retail distributor, and GE Money Bank.
 The amendment modifies the terms of our agreement related to our co-branded GPR MoneyCard, which significantly increased the sales commission rates we pay to Walmart for our products sold in their stores.
 The new agreement has a five-year term commencing May 1, 2010.
 As an incentive to amend our prepaid card program agreement, we issued Walmart 2,208,552 shares of our Class A common stock.
 These shares are subject to our right to repurchase them at \$0.01 per share upon termination of our agreement with Walmart other than a termination arising out of our knowing, intentional and material breach of the agreement.
 Our right to repurchase the shares lapses with respect to 36,810 shares per month over the 60-month term of the agreement.
-The repurchase right will expire as to all shares of Class A common stock that remain subject to the repurchase right if we experience a "change of control," as defined in the stock issuance agreement, or under certain other limited circumstances, which we currently believe are remote.
+The repurchase right will expire as to all shares of Class A common stock that remain subject to the repurchase right if we experience a "prohibited change of control," as defined in the agreement, if we experience a "change of control," as defined in the stores are remote.
 We have also granted Walmart registration rights for all of its shares of our Class A common stock that are no longer subject to our repurchase right.
 In connection with the share issuance, Walmart entered into an agreement to vote its shares in proportion to the way the rest of our stockholders vote their shares.
 As of September 30, 2010, 184,050 shares of Class A common stock issued to Walmart were no longer subject to the repurchase right.